SR-Saunders-CS/dc-to-cloud-id-mapper/docs/guide.md

 6. **Script Variables are not covered.** IDs stored in ScriptRunner Script Variables are not detected or updated by this tool.

 7. **The Cloud fields export may be slow on very large instances.** ScriptRunner Cloud scripts have a 240 second execution limit.
 The fields export script only fetches options for select-type fields and uses pagination, which significantly reduces the number of API calls compared to earlier versions.
 It has been tested on instances with ~94 custom fields.
 On instances with significantly more fields, it may still approach the time limit.
-If it times out, contact your Adaptavist Customer Success Manager.

 8. **DC Groovy Behaviours cannot be fixed directly.** Cloud Behaviours use TypeScript, not Groovy.
 The tool detects DC Groovy Behaviours and directs you to SMS for conversion.
 However, once SMS has converted the script to TypeScript, you can paste the TypeScript output back into the find-and-replace tool to update the custom field IDs.
 See the Behaviours section above.